 This FOA has been modified.
-ANA is modifying this FOA in response to the COVID-19 Pandemic in order to allow potential applicants additional time to submit an application for financial assistance and modify the budget period.
+ANA is modifying this FOA in response to the COVID-19 Pandemic in order to allow potential applicants additional time to submit an application for financial assistance.
 ANA usually follows notice and comment requirements for changes in policies and interpretive rules through the Federal Register.
-However, ANA is exercising the exception allowed in statute that when ANA has good cause, such as the need to respond to the unanticipated impact of the COVID-19 Pandemic, such a requirement would make the notice and public procedure thereon impracticable, unnecessary or contrary to the public interest (5 U.S.C.
+However, ANA is exercising the exception allowed in statute that when ANA has good cause such as the need to respond to the unanticipated impact of the COVID-19 Pandemic, such a requirement would make the notice and public procedure thereon impracticable, unnecessary or contrary to the public interest (5 U.S.C.
 553(b)(B) (cited in 814 of NAPA).
 In Section IV.4.
 Submission Dates and Times, the application due date has been updated to extend the deadline for an additional 30 days for all applicants.

-In addition, changes to the budget period have been made in Section II.
-Federal Award Information and Section IV.2.
-Objective Work Plan and Project Budget and Budget Justification, and V.1.
-Criteria.
+This FOA has been modified.
 In Section IV.4.
 Submission Dates and Times, the application due date has been updated for Fiscal Year 2020.
-In addition, changes have been made in the following sections: I. Program Description; IV.2 Content and Form of Application Submission, The Project Description; V.1 Criteria; and Appendix B, C, and D.
+In addition, changes have been made in the following sections: I. Program Description; IV.2 Content and Form of Application, The Project Description; V.1 Criteria; and Appendix B,C, and D.